This morning I Googled the following phrase: “personal branding video for job search”.

 Video has a greater impact on people than plain content.
 And videos posted anywhere online rank higher in Google, LinkedIn and other search engines than plain content on a digital page.

 YouTube is one of the most popular places for video.
 Because it’s owned by Google, YouTube videos will always land high in search results.

 I know of many people who posted a video on YouTube and, within minutes, gained a first page search result for “their name”.

 This infographic by Venngage should help convince you of the power of visual content and video:

-Hannah Morgan, a job search social media expert and my other co-creator of CareerBrandVideos™, says video helps you show your style:
+Job search social media expert Hannah Morgan says video helps you show your style:

 “Think about real estate today.
 When I see a “for sale” sign in front of a house, I immediately go view it online.
 There, I can easily view the interior and get a much better idea of what that house is all about.
 We have come to expect to find video content to answer our questions and provide more information.

 Videos give people a better sense of who you are and reinforce your brand.
 Video puts a face with a name and helps people know you.
 Using video is one more way to get people to know, like and trust you.
 And they’ll remember your message better too!